Man Utd, Liverpool, Arsenal and Tottenham join Chelsea and Manchester City in leaving European Super League

 "We would like to thanks the fans in particular for their influential and unequivocal voice during this time, holding true the guiding principles of football.
 It is a powerful reminder that the game is, and always will be, for fans.

-"We would also like to thank the Primer Minister, Secretary of State and Sports Minister for their unwavering and critical support against these plans."
+"We would also like to thank the Prime Minister, Secretary of State and Sports Minister for their unwavering and critical support against these plans."